jleclanche/python-bna/README.rst

 Now paste this to your OTP app, or convert to QRCode and scan, or manually enter the secret.

-Note: This will not work with "Google Authenticator" as it does not support 8 digits, try "FreeOTP_"
+This is compatible with standard TOTP clients and password managers such as andOTP_ (Android), KeepassXC_ (Cross-platform) or 1Password_ (Cross-platform).

 QRCode
 ~~~~~~